drewdeponte/git-ps-book/src/guides/integrate-a-patch.md

 git push origin origin/ps/rr/whatever-branch:main
 ```

-#### Update State

-After doing the actual integration into the upstream branch it then updates the
-local state store to indicate that the patch has been integrated.

 #### Cleanup Branches

-Beyond updating the local state it then cleans up the local and remote branches
+Then it cleans up the local and remote branches that were utilized during the
-that were utilized during the request review and integration process.
-This
+request review and integration process.
+This branch cleanup can be prevented by
-branch cleanup can be prevented by passing the `-k` or `--keep-branch` option
-to the `gps int` command.
+passing the `-k` or `--keep-branch` option to the `gps int` command.

 ### List